 American Kestrel

-Researchers have yet to find the definitive threat—or threats—that are making this “common” species uncommon.
-As the global specialist for birds of prey, we have united researchers to develop the big picture before it’s too late…
+Researchers have yet to find the definitive threats that are making this common species less common.
+As the global specialist for birds of prey, we've teamed up with researchers range-wide to help develop the big picture before it’s too late…

 TO CHANGE THE FUTURE